tigerbeetle/tigerbeetle/src/clients/dotnet/README.md

   Limit = 10, // Limit to ten transfers at most.
   Flags = GetAccountTransfersFlags.Debits | // Include transfer from the debit side.
       GetAccountTransfersFlags.Credits | // Include transfer from the credit side.
-      GetAccountTransfersFlags.Reversed, // Sort by timestamp in reversed chronological order.
+      GetAccountTransfersFlags.Reversed, // Sort by timestamp in reverse-chronological order.
 };
 transfers = client.GetAccountTransfers(filter);
 ```